December 13, 2022

-1. Book your charter and travel plans in advance—
+1. Book your charter in advance—

 2. Arrive before scheduled departure—